 92554 Exercise Assessment, Prescription and Delivery6cp; 2 x 7hrs (coursework day), 6 x 5hrs (telepractice clinic practical shifts), 6 x 5hrs (Project Based Learning practical workshops)

-Requisite(s): ((60 credit points of completed study in spk(s): C10300 Bachelor of Sport and Exercise Science OR 60 credit points of completed study in spk(s): C10302 Bachelor of Sport and Exercise Science Bachelor of International Studies OR 60 credit points of completed study in spk(s): C10426 Bachelor of Sport and Exercise Science Bachelor of Languages and Cultures OR 60 credit points of completed study in spk(s): C10328 Bachelor of Sport and Exercise Science Bachelor of Creative Intelligence and Innovation) AND 92555 Motor Learning and Control)
+Requisite(s): ((60 credit points of completed study in spk(s): C10300 Bachelor of Sport and Exercise Science OR 60 credit points of completed study in spk(s): C10302 Bachelor of Sport and Exercise Science Bachelor of International Studies OR 60 credit points of completed study in spk(s): C10426 Bachelor of Sport and Exercise Science Bachelor of Languages and Cultures OR 60 credit points of completed study in spk(s): C10328 Bachelor of Sport and Exercise Science Bachelor of Creative Intelligence and Innovation) AND 92555 Motor Learning and Control AND 92543 Exercise Prescription)

 These requisites may not apply to students in certain courses.